 A soft inquiry is when a creditor reviews only a portion of your credit report for educational purposes.
 Generally, a soft inquiry is something a credit card company does before sending you a pre-approval notice in the mail.
-When you pull your own credit report, this also does not affect your credit score.
+When you pull your own credit report through a company like Credit Karma, this also does not affect your credit score.

 3. “Only certain types of unpaid bills show up on my credit report and affect my credit.”

 The types of debts that show up on your credit report are at the sole discretion of the creditor.
 If the creditor reports the paid and unpaid debts to the credit bureaus, then even public library fines that have been turned over to a debt collection agency can show up on your credit report.

 It is true that certain creditors are known to report all paid and unpaid debts to one or more credit bureaus.
 Mortgage companies, credit card issuers, and even apartment complexes are some of the common types of creditors that report the state of your accounts to the credit bureaus.
 If you are unsure about whether a creditor or an account holder reports to the credit bureaus, simply make an inquiry.